Frequently Asked Questions

 Consequences for combustion with heat recovery.

-The consequences for the end-of-life calculations on “combustion with heat recovery” is that the end-of-life scores for wood and biobased products become negative.
+The consequences of “biogenic CO2 is not counted in LCA” for the end-of-life calculations on “combustion with heat recovery” is that the end-of-life scores for wood and biobased products become negative.
 See FAQ 2.4.
 This is the basic idea of “avoided fossil fuels”: at the end-of-life heat is recycled with a positive effect (a ‘credit’) on the environment (compared to doing nothing).

 The basic approach of ISO 14044

-Waste that can be burned is dealt with in LCA by “system expansion”.
+Waste that can be burned is dealt with in LCA by ‘system expansion’.
 The basic idea is to add an extra step to the chain , where the waste is burned, either in a electrical power plant or in a municipal waste incinerator.
-To calculate the gross heat, the Lower Heating Value of the waste has to be applied (ISO 14044).
-This is the philosophy of the “avoided fossil fuels”, similar to “avoided virgin materials” by material recycling.
-See for a further explanation Section 5.2 of the Practical Guide to LCA.
+To calculate the gross heat, the Lower Heating Value of the waste has to be applied (ISO 14044, section 4.3.3.1, combustion with heat recovery).
+This is the philosophy of the “avoided fossil fuels”: it is better to burn the waste with heat recovery, than doing nothing (landfill).
+For a further explanation see Section 5.2 of the Practical Guide to LCA.

 The following efficiencies are to be applied in the eco-costs system (the best practice in Western Europe):